Apacher122/resume_builder/README.md

 - Things this doohickey doesn't:
     1. Lie for you.
 I designed this tool to specifically use information you provided.
 If you mentioned nothing about fight club, it shouldn't say anything about fight club.
 This is simply a tool to help streamline having to constantly edit your resume.
 Use good judgement, measure twice, cut once, do your taxes, fold your laundry, and do better.

 This thing requires an OpenAI API key, which does cost some money.
 Money that only a job can give you :/
+There's probably other LLM's I can use that are free.
+I'll find them someday or make my own - which ever comes first.

 ## **Instructions:**
 *Requirements: OpenAI API key, Docker, Node.JS*